Rollyjumper/fp_music_bot/README.md

 ## Prerequisites

-Of course, you must install (if not already the case) some kind of virtual audio cable.
+Of course, you must install (if it is not already the case) some kind of virtual audio cable.
 I suggest this one : https://www.vb-audio.com/Cable.

 **Important Notes** : The input device for your virtual cable must be configured by default to use at least __48000hz__ for sample rate.
 It is necessary because Discord use `opus` codec for voice channels which does not support lesser than 48000hz sample rate (if I understood correctly).